Aradhy27/Aradhy27/README.md

 - 👋 Hi, I’m @Aradhy27
 - 👀 I’m interested in new technologies
-- 🌱 I’m currently learning python language
+- 🌱 I’m currently learning database and linux
 - 📫 How to reach me chhavisinghvi27@gmail.com
 - 😄 Pronouns: she/her